 Wake Smith is a Lecturer in Yale College, where he teaches an undergraduate survey course on geoengineering.
 As a Senior Fellow at the M-RCBG, he conducts research on the practical aspects of solar geoengineering deployment, including aerosol lofting tactics, financing requirements, and organizational structure.
 He finished his business career as a Senior Industry Partner at New State Capital Partners, a New York based middle market private equity firm.
 He previously led the buyout of Pemco World Air Services, a global leader in aircraft modifications, where he served as both President and Chairman.
 Former positions included Chief Operating Officer of Atlas Air Worldwide Holdings, a publicly traded global air cargo firm, and President of the training division of Boeing.
 He started his aviation career as a bankruptcy consultant, advising on the restructurings of Pan Am, TWA, Continental, Eastern Airlines, and America West among others.
 He holds a BA in History from Yale and an MBA from Harvard.
 His paper entitled “Stratospheric aerosol injection tactics and costs in the first 15 years of deployment” was published in Environmental Research Letters in November 2018.
 His faculty sponsor is Joe Aldy, Professor of the Practice of Public Policy at Harvard Kennedy School.
 Email: email@example.com *

 - Megan Greene's previous employer had paid membership dues on her behalf when she previously served as as a member of M-RCBG's Advisory Council.

-- Wake Smith, unbeknownst to the Senior Fellows Appointment Committee, had made/pledged a contribution to a project in another unit of Harvard.
+- Wake Smith had made/pledged a contribution to a project in another unit of Harvard.
 That contribution was de minimus relative to that project’s budget.
-That project has granted a small fraction of its resources to Kennedy School research, it has not funded work at M-RCBG.
+And while that project has granted a small fraction of its resources to Kennedy School research, it has not funded work at M-RCBG.